usaid-cs/yesterday-i-learned/biology.md

+- Human breast milk contains sugars called [Human milk oligosaccharide](https://en.wikipedia.org/wiki/Human_milk_oligosaccharide) that are designed specifically to be digested by the baby's intestinal microbes rather than the baby.
+It is the milk's third most abundant solid component, after lactose and fat.
+"Recent studies also suggest that HMOs significantly lower the risk of viral and bacterial infections and thus diminish the chance to get diarrhoea and respiratory diseases."
+- Juicing removes the pulp, where the nutrition mostly is.
+- The center of the retina gets a special name: macula.
+- Charcoal toothpaste *was* used as a cleaning product, but [it is an abrasive](https://www.youtube.com/watch?v=uS2OcVH2yuI) that will not whiten teeth, but scrub away enamel, definitely something you don't want to do.
+- *Every breast implant will rupture at some point and need to be replaced*.
+Implants are [linked](https://www.youtube.com/watch?v=DL3AoEVGxvE) to all sorts of problems, no matter how odd it may be: hair loss, acid reflux from *H. pylori* infection, skin rashes...
+- The brussels sprouts plant grow buds in stalks.
 - You can have mad cow disease and not know it.
 Then one day you shrivel up in a month or two and die.
 - Wild salmon has more muscle, [omega-3 fatty acids](https://recipes.howstuffworks.com/pacific-or-atlantic-salmon3.htm), minerals, and less fat and [contaminants](https://medium.com/@robinbarefield76/how-does-an-atlantic-salmon-differ-from-a-pacific-salmon-e042bb2eac02) than farmed.
 - Ophthalmology is pronounced of-tha-麼-logy.